Gbkng/recdl/README.md

 A read-eval-cd-loop as a simple, `sh`-compliant, shell function.

-The present `recdl.sh` shell script defines the `recdl` function, which repeats the following `read-eval-cd` loop:
+`recdl.sh` shell script repeats the following `read-eval-cd` loop:

 - Scan directories in the current working directory
 - Let the user interactively choose a directory (see [`fzf`](https://github.com/junegunn/fzf) documentation for more information)
-- `cd` to the chosen directory
+- `cd` to the chosen directory (actually, the present implementation only `cd` when the user terminates the loop)
 - Repeat

 To interrupt the loop, press `Escape` or `Ctrl-C`.

-The `recdl` function is basically just a convenient wrapper around `fzf`.
+The `recdl` function is basically a convenient wrapper around `fzf`.

 Note that this repository is really just a way to share the basic idea of combining `fd` and `fzf` to create a a `read-eval-cd` loop.
 For now, it is not meant to